When you buy a dog or a puppy, it must be:

 Owners must make sure their dog wears a collar with an identification tag that includes the owners' name, address and telephone number as required by the Control of Dogs Order 1992 and, in Northern Ireland, the Dogs (Northern Ireland) Order 1983.

-Most dogs in the UK are legally required to be microchipped at 8 weeks (or older if not yet microchipped).
-It is also a legal requirement that when a microchipped dog is sold, the new owner's details must be recorded on the microchip.
+Dogs in the UK are legally required to be microchipped at 8 weeks (or older if not yet microchipped).
+It is also a legal requirement that when a microchipped dog is sold, the new owner's details must be registered to the microchip.
 More information is on GOV.UK.

 The Dangerous Dogs Act 1991 and the Dangerous Dogs (Northern Ireland) Order 1991 make it a criminal offence to own, sell, gift or breed certain types of dogs that are considered to be dangerous (unless they're registered on the Index of Exempted Dogs).
 The following kinds of dog have been outlawed: